Outdoor Learning Resources

 Find out how you can improve habitat in your yard or neighborhood to benefit wildlife.
 Learn about special and unique habitats.

 Find what you can in your neighborhood.

-Although the event already occurred, this webpage helps you discover and appreciate the bats that call Connecticut home.
+This is an annual event, usually held in September.
+This webpage helps you discover and appreciate the bats that call Connecticut home.

 Teaching About Bats

 A resource for educators and parents to teach children about bats.

 Every week (starting on Mondays), learn about a different species of plant, animal, or invertebrate that can be found at the Belding Wildlife Management Area in Vernon.

 Learn about the natural history of Connecticut's native reptiles and amphibians and the conservation issues they currently face.